Jump to

 In the Simple Universe model

-A 'positive' particle of matter interacts with a 'negative' electric field particle, a little bit stronger
+A positive electric field particle interacts with a negative particle of matter a little bit stronger

-Than when it interacts with a 'positive' electric field particle
+Than when the positive electric field particle interacts with a positive particle of matter

-Than when it interacts with a 'negative' electric field particle
+Than when the negative electric field particle interacts with a negative particle of matter

 Return to top